Glass milk bottles are better

 You will notice the sticker price on our milk is much higher than the milk around us, but what you may not know is each bottle has a deposit of up to $2.50 built in that price.

-When you first purchase the milk, you pay that deposit, and when you rinse and return the bottle to your retailer, the deposit is credited back to you or applied to your next purchase, so that the price you are paying for the milk is significantly less than the sticker price, and you are encouraged to return those bottles to the store so they come back to us for sanitary wash and re-use.
+When you first purchase the milk, you pay that deposit.
+When you rinse and return the bottle to your retailer, the deposit is credited back to you or applied to your next purchase.
+Therefore, the price you are paying for the milk is significantly less than the sticker price, and you are encouraged to return those bottles to the store so they come back to us for sanitary wash and re-use.